ckaserer/vagrant-okd/README.md

 <br>
 <br>

+# Archived Repository!

+The installation mechanism for okd has been updated with version 4.x.
+The new installation procedure is similar to the installation procedure for OpenShift. okd is no longer a platform that you can install on a supported operating system.
+Starting with version 4 it is shipped with it is own operating system - Fedora CoreOS.
+As the installation of an operating system is not typically covered via ansible we have decided to archive our okd ansible role and by association our vagrant-okd repository.
+If you want to run okd 4.x you can check out the official okd website at [https://www.okd.io](https://www.okd.io).

+---

 # vagrant-okd

 We love to run okd on our workstations, but everybody uses a different operating system (Linux / MacOS / Windows).
 To reduce the pain of various nuances in the operating systems we have put okd in a vm that can be provisioned via Vagrant.
 Putting okd in a vm gives us the added benefit of controlling the resources it can consume on our workstations.